kpetersson/liquibase-demo/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.mellis.liquidbase-demo' is invalid and this project uses 'io.mellis.liquidbasedemo' instead.
+* The original package name 'io.mellis.liquibase-demo' is invalid and this project uses 'io.mellis.liquibasedemo' instead.

 # Getting Started